s-ymgch228/pktcaptd/README.md

 ## Packet Capture Daemon
-Capturering and Analyzing packets by using Raw Socket It works on Linux
+Capturering and Analyzing packets by using Raw Socket.

+It works on Linux.

 ```
 % pktcaptdctl dump